openshift/enhancements/guidelines/enhancement_template.md

 ### Upgrade / Downgrade Strategy

-If applicable, how will the component be upgraded and downgraded?
+How will the component be upgraded and downgraded?
 Make sure this is in the test plan.
+How will existing clusters update into the new feature?

+#### Upgrade strategy

-Consider the following in developing an upgrade/downgrade strategy for this
+Consider the following in developing an upgrade strategy for this
 enhancement:

 - What changes (in invocations, configurations, API use, etc.) is an existing cluster required to make on upgrade in order to keep previous behavior?
 - What changes (in invocations, configurations, API use, etc.) is an existing cluster required to make on upgrade in order to make use of the enhancement?

-Upgrade expectations:
+Expectations:

 - Each component should remain available for user requests and workloads during upgrades.
 Ensure the components leverage best practices in handling [voluntary disruption](https://kubernetes.io/docs/concepts/workloads/pods/disruptions/).
 Any exception to